Cards with no foreign transaction fees surge

 Frequent travelers probably know that you can get slammed by foreign transaction fees if you use your credit and debit cards overseas.
-However, it has become easier to avoid these charges as more card issuers have dropped them in a quest to boost their market share.
+However, it has become easier to avoid these charges thanks to new chip technology and card issuers' quest to boost their market share.

-Once called currency conversion fees, the average foreign transaction fee is 3 percent for banks and 1 percent for credit unions, according to the Pew Safe Credit Cards Project.
+Once called currency conversion fees, foreign transaction fees tend to range from 1 percent to 3 percent.
 Credit card holders are typically charged the fee when they purchase items while overseas or when they make purchases that use an overseas bank to process the transaction.

-eliminating foreign transaction fees on all of its credit cards.
-In November 2011, Discover joined in, lopping the fee from all its cards.
+Some issuers -- including Pentagon Federal Credit Union, Capital One and Discover -- have eliminated foreign transaction fees from all their credit cards.
 (See chart below to compare credit card issuers' foreign transaction fees.)

 Other issuers haven't done away with foreign transaction fees entirely, but deleted them from specific cards.
-For example, Citi teamed up in July 2011 with American Airlines to roll out the Citi Executive AAdvantage World Elite MasterCard, upping its number of cards without transaction fees to three.
-Chase has been steadily increasing its number of offerings, too, now boasting 10 cards that don't charge these fees.
-Credit unions are also getting into the act.
+For example, Chase has been steadily increasing its number of offerings, boasting 13 cards that don't charge these fees.

 A play for customers

 What's behind all the changes?
-One driving force is to stand out from the crowded credit card field.
+One driving force is the desire among issuers to stand out from the crowded credit card field.
 "The decision to eliminate foreign transaction fees provides clear value to our card members, especially at a time when other issuers are tacking on additional fees," says Kathryn Henry, a spokeswoman for Discover.

-If you don't have one of those cards, not much has changed.
+If you don't have one of those cards or one with an EMV chip, not much has changed.
 "Consumers get whacked by the foreign transaction fees, bank teller fees and cash withdrawal fees every time they take money from a cash machine overseas," says Charles Leocha, publisher of ConsumerTraveler.com.

 The root of the costs

 For overseas purchases, Visa and MasterCard, which handle transactions between the foreign merchant or bank and the bank that issued your card, typically charge a 1 percent foreign transaction fee.
 Then, card-issuing banks may tack on their own charges.
 For example, Wells Fargo card users pay a 1 percent fee that goes to either Visa or MasterCard, along with a 2 percent fee charged by Wells Fargo, bringing the total fee to 3 percent.
-American Express doesn't use the Visa or MasterCard payment system, but the company charges its own foreign transaction fees of typically 2.7 percent.
+American Express doesn't use the Visa or MasterCard payment system, but on its fee-charging cards, the company tacks on its own foreign transaction fee, typically 2.7 percent.

 Even if you decide to leave your credit cards home, you may still be socked with fees when you travel overseas.
 Many banks charge fees for using debit cards or withdrawing cash at foreign ATMs.
-For example, Citi charges a 3 percent currency conversion fee when you use an ATM card abroad.
+For example, Wells Fargo charges $5 for using an ATM card abroad.
 Some banks waive certain fees if you withdraw money from partner bank ATMs.
 For example, Bank of America generally charges 1 percent plus a $5 fee to withdraw cash from a foreign ATM.
 However, if you use an ATM at one of the company's Global Alliance Partners, which includes Barclays, Deutsche Bank and China Construction Bank, the $5 fee is waived, says spokeswoman Betty Riess.